empa-scientific-it/how-to-git/tutorial.md

 If you are curious what it looks like in the commit history, you can go to "Insights" tab of your repository and select "Network" from the left sidebar.
 This will show you a graphical representation of your branches and commits.
 You will notice that the new branch is simply a pointer to a specific commit in the history.
-If the branch is freshly created, it will point to the same commit as the `main` branch, so the code in the new branch is the same as in the `main` branch.
+If the branch is freshly created, it will point to the same commit as the `main` branch, so the code in the new branch is still the same as in the `main` branch.
 However, as you make changes in the new branch, it will diverge from the `main` branch and will have parts that are different from the `main` branch.

 ### Switch between topics (branches)